How to Get Your Dog to Stay: Master the Place Command

 So, what are you actually supposed to do when your dog breaks their place stay?

 Hey, guys!
 This is Al the Dog Trainer.
 Welcome to Al’s Dog Training Tips.
 Today, we’re breaking down what you should do when your dog steps off the bed or when you’re teaching them how to stay in a place.
+Getting a reliable dog stay command is a game-changer for many owners, helping with impulse control and a calmer home environment.

 But what do you do when the dog isn’t on the bed and isn’t getting the reward?

-3. If you’re also using a leash, you don’t have to, but if you are, make sure the leash is completely loose when your dog is on the bed.
-A common mistake I see is when the dog is staying on the bed, but there’s tension on the leash.
+If you’re also using a leash, you don’t have to, but if you are, make sure the leash is completely loose when your dog is on the bed.
+A common dog training mistake I see is when the dog is staying on the bed, but there’s tension on the leash.
 You don’t want any tension while your dog is maintaining their stay with all four paws on the bed.

 When your dog starts to come off the place, move towards them with your body.
 You can also use the leash here.
 Once your dog settles back onto the bed, that’s when you can start moving back those two or three steps.